 - Have a 15 second speech about yourself.
 Most interviewers ask you to tell them something about yourself.
 They have your resume, so often times they want to hear something personal.
 But not too personal.

 Hi, my name is Sophia.
 I am a single mother and I moved here to live with my mom.
 The reason why I had to do that is because my husband recently divorced me and he sold the home from under me, leaving me and my child homeless to fend for ourselves.
+I just need a job ANY job so I need this interview to work out!
 (None of that is true by the way).
 But just to give an example of TOO much information.

 - What are the hours going to be?